 “You talk with Kurt?”

 “That’s why I’m here.
-It’s like you’ve had a mental breakdown.”
+Have you had a mental breakdown?”

 “I did.
 I’ve given up music.”

 “You can’t do that.
 It’s Jace’s gift to you.
 You love to perform.”

 At mention of his name, our co-conspirator appeared.

 I needed some of his 15-year-old attitude.
 Damn the consequences.